 Where the design community meets.

-Portland OR Experience Designer Joined over 6 years ago
+Portland OR Experience Designer Joined about 8 years ago

 Totally agree.
 I think it's important to get inspiration from a lot of different places so I tend to listen to podcasts on just about anything but design.
 There's some great teams doing cool investigative podcasts, audio dramas, and a ton of other stuff out there.
 I don't need to give 60 minutes of my day to listening to two people debate A/B testing :)

 Hey Dan!
 Been following for a bit and appreciate your excitement for design systems.

 1) In your view, what is the difference between a set of brand guidelines and a design system?

 2) What is the best way to wade into design systems?
 It seems like there's a lot of poor frameworks and advice out there.
 A lot of it seems focused on design systems for giant companies.
 Is it even worth going down that path for a one-off website?

 Affinity Designer is great, but is not really built for UI work.
 I would certainly recommend replacing Photoshop/Illustrator with Design (and maybe Photo).

 If you're tired of Sketch, I would recommend Figma.
 The starter level is free, and it has a lot of features that pushed it above Sketch for me.
 It's also similar enough that the learning curve isn't too bad at all.